heartcombo/simple_form/README.md

 labels and a text area instead of a text field for the description.
 You can also render boolean attributes using :as => :select to show a dropdown.

-It is also possible to give the :disabled option to SimpleForm, and it'll automatically mark the wrapper as disabled with a css class, so you can style labels, hints and other components inside the wrapper as well:
+It is also possible to give the :disabled option to **SimpleForm**, and it'll automatically mark the wrapper as disabled with a css class, so you can style labels, hints and other components inside the wrapper as well: